doum-vigeant-nventive/WhatChatThinking/README.md

 Small Flutter demo app.
 The user selects the emotion of the cat (sassy Rafiki) corresponding to the image.

-At the end, a Score screen is the displayed.
+At the end, a Score screen is displayed.